bufbuild-ru/docs/docs/protovalidate/cel/index.md

 ## What is CEL?

 CEL is a miniature programming language designed to be embedded within applications that need to evaluate, compile, and run brief "one-liners."
-In other words, it's a way to let other programs safely provide small pieces of code that need to run within your own.A mental model that may be helpful is to think of CEL as the runtime for a formula in a spreadsheet.
+In other words, it's a way to let other programs safely provide small pieces of code that need to run within your own.

+A mental model that may be helpful is to think of CEL as the runtime for a formula in a spreadsheet.
 The spreadsheet's author writes the formula, and "something" within the spreadsheet application executes the formula to provide a result.
 CEL is that "something."

 ## Who uses CEL?